Best kids bike trailers 2024

 trailer with a rear red light

-These provide families with a cost effective way to cycle with their child and tend to be popular for gentle bikes rides on smooth traffic free surfaces.
+Cheaper bike trailers tend to cost between £150 to £250 new.
+These provide families with a cost-effective way to cycle with their child and tend to be popular for gentle bike rides on smooth, traffic-free surfaces.

-However, loads of families (ours included) commute successfully on a daily basis with a cheap trailer.
+Loads of families (ours included) commute successfully on a daily basis with a cheap trailer.
 Just don't expect them to last as long, have a high resale value, or be quite as easy to use.

 To put things into context, we wore out two cheap trailers during the three or so years we were using them on the daily commute.